davidrg/ckwin/README.md

   isn't included by default at this time.
 * The Telnet Encryption Option (DES/CAST) is supported again, not that anyone should be using it today if they care about security.
-* Kerberos V is supported again though this doesn't include Kerberos support in the SSH client (yet).
+* Kerberos V is supported again (including GSSAPI support in the SSH client).
 To use Kerberos authentication in CKW you must [Download and Install Kerberos for Windows from MIT](http://web.mit.edu/kerberos/dist/index.html), it is not bundled with CKW like it was with kermit 95.
 If you need Kerberos IV you can build CKW from source against an older version of the KFW SDK (2.x or